limelight-mint/LLM-Containers/README.md

 .CreateInstance<FriendInvitePopup, InviteData>(new InviteData(_friend, _unixTimeRequestCreated));
 ```

-> You can pass any data to a container, just create class and inherit `ContainerData` (for example `public class LoginData : ContainerData`), or even pass a `null` or `new ContainerData()` if u dont need it for some reason
+> Remark: You can create new factories and override creation methods and you can pass any data to a container, just create class and inherit `ContainerData` (for example `public class LoginData : ContainerData`), or even pass a `null` or `new ContainerData()` if u dont need it for some reason